atralex/atralex/README.md

 # Hi, I'm Alejandro 👋

-Also known as atralex, I am a passionate FullStack Developer.
+Also known as atralex, I am a passionate Backend Developer.

 ## 🚀 About Me
 - 🎮 Video game enthusiast.